alexbelgium/hassio-addons/flexget/README.md

 FlexGet is a multipurpose automation tool for all of your media.
 See https://flexget.com/

+Default password is blank, or can be set from the addons options

 ## Requirements

 ## Config

     "PUID": custom user (default root)
     "PGID": custom user (default root)
+    "WebuiPass": webui password définition
     "FG_PLUGINS": Plugins addition
     "FG_LOG_LEVEL": Log level (critical|error|warning|info|verbose|debug|trace)